NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 Note that each of these imported variables can now be expanded, using the arrow to the left of each.
 These variables now show associated information including *type*, *id*, and *version*.

 Information about the image collections can also be found in a slightly more user-friendly format if you click on the blue link, eg. `projects/neon-prod-earthengine/CHM/001`.
 Below we'll show the window that pops-up when you click on the CHM link.
-We encourage you to explore all of the AOP datasets similarly. **Note:** when the GEE datasets become public, you will be able to search for the NEON AOP image collections through the search bar on the <a href="https://developers.google.com/earth-engine/datasets" target="_blank">Earth Engine Data Catalog</a> webpage.
+We encourage you to explore all of the AOP datasets similarly. **Note:** You can also search for the NEON AOP image collections through the search bar on the <a href="https://developers.google.com/earth-engine/datasets" target="_blank">Earth Engine Data Catalog</a> webpage.

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/neon_chm_asset_details.png">